Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 ### Special instructions

-In case there are specific issues with the homebrew install a `caveats` block can be added to the formula to inform users.
-This can indicate non-standard install paths, an example from the ruby formula:
+In case there are specific issues with the Homebrew packaging (compared to how the software is installed from other sources) a `caveats` block can be added to the formula to warn users.
+This can indicate non-standard install paths, an example from the `ruby` formula:

 ```
 ==> Caveats